Skip to content

 Oregon Museum of Science and Industry (OMSI)

-a child in a motorized wheelchair observes a museum display
+a person in a motorized wheelchair observes a museum display

 Exploring an exhibit at OMSI.